apache/incubator-datalab/USER_GUIDE.md

 Roles consist of:
 - Administration - allow to execute administrative operation for the whole DLab or administrative operation only per project;
 - Billing - allow to view billing only the own resources or all users;
+- Bucket browser actions - allow to set permissions for cloud buckets if user only accesses via bucket browser
 - Compute - list of Compute types which are supposed for creation;
 - Compute shapes - list of Compute shapes which are supposed for creation;
 - Notebook - list of Notebook templates which are supposed for creation;